lawrencegorris/PORTFOLIO-SITE/README.md

 Thanks for checking ou my repo and maybe talk to you soon.

-Staty safe, stay healthy, and most importantly, stay creative.
+Stay safe, stay healthy, and most importantly, stay creative.

 Kind regards

 Lawrence